klephron/listed/README.md

 # listed

-List files with respect to ignore files.
+List files with respect to ignore file.

 ## Installation